What is acne scar laser treatment?

 While hyperpigmentation is not technically a "scar," it also responds well to laser treatments.
 That being said, hyperpigmentation can usually be treated effectively without a laser procedure.
 A much lower cost and the less invasive alternative would be a dark spot treatment, such as MDacne's Dark Spot Remover or a prescription Kligman Formula from a dermatologist.
 Another way to treat hyperpigmentation is with a series of non-invasive chemical peels performed by a dermatologist or licensed esthetician.

 Do laser acne scar treatments work on dark skin?

 For individuals with darker skin, fractional laser treatments (particularly with fractional CO2 laser) come with a higher risk of cell damage or discoloration.
 That said, for lighter-toned African American, Hispanic, or Asian skin tones, the milder Erbium lasers can sometimes be a good option, posing less risk for such discoloration.
 Patients with darker brown or black skin may need to consider other treatment options for acne scarring, such as microneedle radio-frequency treatments, which are safe for all skin types.

 How much does laser acne scar removal cost?

-Visible results with fractional laser treatments usually require at least three treatment with a resurfacing laser and five treatment with a non-ablative fractional laser.
+Visible results with fractional laser treatments usually require at least three treatments with a resurfacing laser and five with a non-ablative fractional laser.
 The price of each laser acne scar removal treatment ranges greatly depending on the type of laser treatment, special offers, treatment plan (i.e., number of recommended sessions), etc. Laser treatments should always/only be done by a certified dermatologist in a medical office, which is one of the reasons why they can get a bit pricey.
 The cost of laser treatment for scars varies.
-It can range from $300 to $2,000 per treatment depending on the size of the scar and the extent of the procedure.
+It can range from $300 to $2,000 per treatment, depending on the size of the scar and the extent of the procedure.

 Are there more effective treatments for acne scars than laser therapy?